 Internet access is available to community users on a limited number of machines in Skillman Library, but access to the majority of computers is restricted to current faculty and students.
 Computers available for use by visitors have Web browser applications but no document creation or editing applications.
 Printing is not available.
-Wireless on campus is available only to current employees and students of the college and their invited guests.
+The Lafayette College wireless network is available only to current employees and students of the college and their invited guests.

 Does the library issue guest accounts to visitors so they can use wireless on campus?

 No. Invited guests of the college should request guest access through the party or department being visited.